Back to prior page Go to next page

 (Courtesy of Les Adams)

 Above is the pressbook cover for SQUARE DANCE JUBILEE (Lippert, 1949).
 Though the film starred Don 'Red' Barry and the blonde-tressed Mary Beth Hughes (shown in upper right corner), it featured Spade Cooley and his western swing band, Cowboy Copas, Max Terhune, the Tumbleweed Tumblers, former Hoppy sidekick Britt Wood, more.
 The producer was Ron Ormond who also did the 'Western Adventures Productions' with Lash LaRue in the late 1940s.
-This was a 'Donald Barry Production' released through Lippert Pictures, and the storyline has talent agents Don Barry and pal Wally Vernon running into cattle rustlers while searching for performers to appear on Cooley's TV show.
+This was a 'Donald Barry Production' released through the Robert L. Lippert Pictures, and the storyline has talent agents Don Barry and pal Wally Vernon running into cattle rustlers while searching for performers to appear on Cooley's TV show.

 (Courtesy of Les Adams)